alena-c/aws_dwh/README.md

 * The log data ([data/log_data](./data/log_data)) is processed by iterating the directory's json files and making  the insertions of each log into the `users`, `time` tables, and, partially, into the `songplays` table (etl.py process_log_file() function).
 * Both data directories are extracting the data by creating, and populating Pandas dataframes, after what the insertions are made into the relevant tables by executing  cur.execute(`TABLE_NAME`_table_insert, row) command.

-#### 2.3 Project Repository files
+#### 2.3 Project Repository Files

 * : This section describes what files are for which purpose in the project
-- [create_tables.py](./create_tables.py) to connect to the sparkify database???????????, creates the tables (or drop them and re-create new ones if existed). (un create_tables.py whenever you want to reset your database and test your ETL pipeline.) (connects to the Sparkify database, drops any tables if they exist, and creates the tables.)
+- [create_tables.py](./create_tables.py) connects to the redshift database, creates the tables (or drop them and re-create new ones if existed).
+Allows to reset the database and test ETL pipeline.
+(You can use Query Editor in the AWS Redshift console for testing if this worked).
 - [etl.py](./etl.py) loads data from Amazon S3 into staging tables and then process that data into the analytics tables on Amazon Redshift. (and complete the ETL process. ) (The script connects to the Sparkify redshift database, loads log_data and song_data into staging tables, and transforms them into the five tables.)
 - [sql_queries.py](./sql_queries.py) creates database DDL, defines SQL statements, which will be imported into the two files above.
 - [dwh.cfg](./dwh.cfg) configuration file for the above three files.
 Redshift database and IAM role info should be added before running `create_tables.py`.
 - [README.md](./README.md) is where you'll provide discussion on your process and decisions for this ETL pipeline.

 Extra files:
-- [create_cluster.py](./create_cluster.py) launches Redshift cluster and all additional resources.
+- [create_cluster.py](./create_cluster.py) launches a Redshift cluster and creates an IAM role that has read access to S3.
 - [dwh_start.cfg](./dwh_start.cfg) configuration file for `create_cluster.py`.
 - [check_cluster_status.ipynb](./check_cluster_status.ipynb) checks cluster's status and opens a TCP port.
 - [view_datasets.ipynb](./view_datasets.ipynb) shows datasets that reside on S3.
 - [test.ipynb](./test.ipynb) queries sample data from the analytics tables.
-- [delete_cluster.ipynb](./delete_cluster.ipynb) clears all the resourses.

-* Project Steps

-Below are steps you can follow to complete each component of this project.
-Create Table Schemas

-    1. Design schemas for your fact and dimension tables
-    2. Write a SQL CREATE statement for each of these tables in sql_queries.py
-    3. Complete the logic in create_tables.py to connect to the database and create these tables
-    4. Write SQL DROP statements to drop tables in the beginning of create_tables.py if the tables already exist.
-This way, you can run create_tables.py whenever you want to reset your database and test your ETL pipeline.
-    5. Launch a redshift cluster and create an IAM role that has read access to S3.
-    6. Add redshift database and IAM role info to dwh.cfg.
-    7. Test by running create_tables.py and checking the table schemas in your redshift database.
-You can use Query Editor in the AWS Redshift console for this.
-    8. Delete your redshift cluster when finished.
+- [delete_cluster.ipynb](./delete_cluster.ipynb) deletes the Redshift cluster when finished.

-* Document Process

-Do the following steps in your README.md file.

-    Discuss the purpose of this database in context of the startup, Sparkify, and their analytical goals.
-    State and justify your database schema design and ETL pipeline.
-    [Optional] Provide example queries and results for song play analysis.
-    (The README file includes a summary of the project, how to run the Python scripts, and an explanation of the files in the repository. )

 #### 2.4 How To Run the Project